Jalene Howse: About Me

 The Johnny Howe Band

 This is a picture of me playing some country-western music at a retirement center for a festival on the 4th of July with the Johnny Howe Band many years ago.
 This Band had more members on gigs, including a musician on horns, and another musician on the bass, and we played for many retirement centers and health care centers entertaining and playing the songs which they remember.
 The late Johnny Howe is on drums behind me, and the late Elret "Brownie" Brown is on the banjo.

 Jalene as a soloist

 Got my mask on for a Mardi Gras party!
-I go out as a soloist for themed parties, including French, Italian, and special occasions and Holidays.
-Contact me for your party!
+I went out as a soloist for themed parties, including French, Italian, and special occasions and Holidays.

 Jalene and Nick

 A photo of me with the late Nick Kostas at a performance at a banquet at a hotel several years ago.
 He was Greek, so we added Greek and other Mediterranean music to our repertoire of semi-classical, show tunes, ballads, latins, etc.

 Cathy and Jalene

 Another photo of me with Cathy at the Indianapolis Museum of Art on September 20, 2007.
 Here we are on the second floor playing as the guests are entering the "Roman Art From The Louvre" Exhibit.
 The ancient artworks were from the first century Italy, and my accordion is from 20th century Italy!
-Cathy and I still work together sometimes.
 Photo by Kelly Wilkinson of Indianapolis Star newspaper

 The Bier "Howse" Band

 The Bier "Howse" Band -- get it!
 We are under a tent in this photo playing at an Oktoberfest at an apartment complex.
-We have five members of our band, including instrumentation of accordion, tuba, drums, and two horns, but we sometimes go out on gigs with only four of us, or three or, in a pinch, with just the accordion and tuba, and we play authentic German, American-German, and requests.
+We had five members of our band, including instrumentation of accordion, tuba, drums, and two horns, but we sometimes went out on gigs with only four of us, or three or, in a pinch, with just the accordion and tuba, and we played authentic German, American-German, and requests.